-This time, experience in London was different altogether.
+This time, my experience in London was different altogether.
 We walked around the city on foot, at midnight.
 London was bustling, Millennium bridge lit and empty, Thames calm, London Eye shining and people cheerful.
 The best thing about London is that the English are very polite and friendly.
 If you caught an eye with someone, they will definitely pass a smile.

 The second day, we were all set to go around the city, hopping from one tube to another.
-Instead of tourist places, we visited the charming streets of London- Trafalgar square, Oxford Street, Piccadilly Circus.
+Instead of tourist places, we visited the charming streets of London- Trafalgar Square, Oxford Street, Piccadilly Circus.

 During December, everyone in London is in high Christmas spirits.
 There are Christmas fairs everywhere right from the second week of December and we were overjoyed to be a part of this merriment.

 Hot and delicious rolls, chocolaty crepes, refreshing coffee, and happy people at the Christmas market definitely brought in the Christmas cheer for us.
 After the delicious food and a much-needed photo session, we walked towards the Victoria Station for our return journey, stopping by the Westminster Abbey on our way.

 LONDON WITH FAMILY (Visit 3)